suchialex/CINS3002-CW08/instructions.md

     ✅ Copy code to replit
   </summary>

-  - Copy the contents of classes.py, validations.py and class_functions.py to replit under folder hw08
+  - Copy the contents of classes.py, validations.py and class_functions.py to replit under folder cw08
-  - Upload your employees.bin (it will NOT upload to hw08, you have to drag and drop it) or execute code and Add Employee to create a new employees.bin file
+  - Upload your products.bin (it will NOT upload to cw08, you have to drag and drop it) or execute code and Add Product to create a new products.bin file
   - Comment out the existing import statement and code in main function body
   - Copy the import statement and code from main.py in your PyCharm Project and paste it in the appropriate places in replit
   - Submit the URL on Canvas assignment